How to Mitigate and Treat Tattoo Peeling

 Although you may think your hands are clean, your fingernails are great hiding places for bacteria.
 Rubbing or scratching may transfer bacteria from your nails to your open wound, risking infection.
 Additionally, itching may peel or flake off scabs prematurely, damaging your tattoo design.

-DO NOT – Submerge your tattoo in water.
+DO NOT – Submerge your tattoo in water for extended periods.

 Whether you’re using a tattoo bandage like Saniderm or not, submerging your tattoo in any liquid should be avoided for at least a few weeks.
 Taking a normal shower with your Saniderm bandage on is fine but submerging it will weaken the adhesive.
 Once the adhesive loosens, it may allow water, soap, dirt, bacteria, etc. to enter the wound site.
 Again, allowing contaminants to enter to wound site will increase your chance of developing a tattoo infection.